 Radbend includes a number of major developments including improved simulation where the collision checking is more accurate, as simulation can now be performed using modified part data, rather than the designed part.
 In Radbend 2016 the software gives the press brake a better idea of what the manufactured part will look like.
 With previous versions, the simulation used the designed part, but it now uses the modified model, so it’s more accurate and flags up any issues much earlier in the process.
 Importantly, Radbend 2016 supports nine additional machine tools; either new controllers or models.

-Finally, Radan 2016 launches a new application called Radmanager.
-A new tool which permits a simple way of entering your customer order data and turning it into nest projects within Radan.
-This enables parts from different customer orders to be combined into one nest project in order to maximise efficiency and material usage.
-Once the nest project exists it can be processed in Radan as normal.
+Finally, RADAN 2016 launches a new application called Radmanager.
+A new tool which permits a simple way of entering your customer order data and turning it into nest projects within RADAN.
+This enables parts from different customer orders to be combined into one nest project in order to maximize efficiency and material usage.
+Once the nest project exists it can be processed in RADAN as normal.
 Any changes to the quantities of parts nested can be sent back to Radmanager to allow any parts that were not nested to be added to another project.
 This can help you create nest projects without generating remnants which need subsequent management.
 Parts that are scrapped during production can be manually recorded against the customer order, allowing replacement parts to be nested as soon as possible.